 Unfortunately, EPA has stalled or delayed progress on several of these rules.
-EPA must stop foot-dragging and move more quickly to make substantial progress on each of these rules this year.
+EPA must stop foot-dragging and move more quickly to make substantial progress on each of these rules as soon as possible.

 This memo outlines each of the 10 rules that EPA must quickly finalize-and analyzes which rules are on track, which are delayed, and which have still seen no action